Title of Work and its Form: “Diem Perdidi,” short story

 Element of Craft We’re Stealing: Narrative Technique

 “Diem perdidi” is a Latin phrase that means “I have lost a day” or “another day wasted.” (“Perdidi,” you see, means “ to ruin, destroy or waste.”
 Isn’t translation fun?)
-Julie Otsuka’s first-person narrator is the daughter of a woman who suffers from a degenerative condition such as dementia or Alzheimer’s disease.
+Julie Otsuka’s first-person narrator is speaking to the daughter of a woman who suffers from a degenerative condition such as dementia or Alzheimer’s disease.
+(The effect is much the same as that of a second person story.)
 In a structure somewhat reminiscent of Daniel Keyes’s short story “Flowers for Algernon,” the narrator utilizes vignettes to describe her mother’s loss of memory and increasing disconnection from reality.
 As editor Tom Perrotta notes, the story is haunting.
 The structure of the piece has a lot to do with that.

 The story is driven by a constant refrain; Otsuka begins most of her sentences with some variation of “she remembers” or “she does not remember.”
 The idea seems strange on its face, doesn’t it?
 To tell a story primarily through these kinds of sentences?
 Otsuka’s structure, however, gets right to the heart of the drama.
 The narrator is indeed focused on what her mother does and doesn’t remember.
 Some memories are sad, some gaps in memory are painful to consider.